Third Wheel: How Third Parties Can Become Relevant

 Theodore Roosevelt was already President, and a very good one at that, and therefore had the status, political reputation, name recognition, and support to form a third party.

-On the other hand, Ross Perot was a billionaire who was outspoken about politics and thus had the money and status to run a campaign independent of the political parties and gain support.
+On the other hand, Ross Perot was a billionaire who was outspoken about politics and thus had the money and status to run as an independent and gain support.

-With the current structure of our system, any third party or independent candidate would have to follow a similar approach, and we’ve seen examples of this recently.
+With the current structure of our system, any third party or independent candidate would have to follow a similar approach, and we have seen examples of this.

-No Labels, a bipartisan political organization, had floated the possibility of running a reputable third-party candidate in the presidential election with what they called a unity ticket, meaning they would have a Democrat and a Republican as running mates.
+No Labels, a bipartisan political organization, floated the possibility of running a reputable third-party candidate in presidential elections with what they called a unity ticket, meaning they would have a Democrat and a Republican as running mates.

 No Labels’ founding co-chairman was Joe Lieberman.
 Lieberman was a U.S. Senator from Connecticut and the vice-presidential nominee for the Democratic ticket in the 2000 election.